| | [p. 122] John S. Bak Suddenly Last Supper:

 the open secret only those who knew Williams, arguably the majority of

 Williams's contemporary readers of his short fiction, were meant to understand?
+To be sure, Williams clearly emphasizes the political language of color

 in the story's chiaroscuro.
 Whether they be the "milky glass"